Frequently Asked Questions

 How will I find my graduate after the ceremony?

-What works best is to select a “meeting point” either in the concourse area or outside the arena near an entrance.
+What works best is to select a “meeting point”.
+We recommend selecting a location outside of the arena if possible.
 Please note, there is no re-entry once you have left the arena.